FAQs ABOUT YOUR PURCHASE

 There is more than one reason for this.
 The first - the large, wide room is a Western concept.
 In Morocco, rooms are often long and narrow.
 A large salon sofa lines the walls on three sides, creating an elongated rectangular space at the center.

 But also, many Moroccan rugs (boucherouite, azilal) are hand woven by village women for their humble and fairly small homes in the rural countryside.
-Each rug has unique character and size.
-Occasionally, the dimensions of a rug will vary slightly from end to end.
-This is one of the signs of an authentic handwoven piece.
+Each rug has a set of unique characteristics, a result of the looming process, and the search for materials.
+Color, and even the dimensions of a rug, will sometimes vary slightly from end to end.
+This is one of the signs that a piece is authentic and has been handwoven on a loom, rather than machine-made in a factory.

 🌿 WHY NO RUGS OVER 6 FEET WIDE?